 - Be clear on your role as a problem solver.
 It’s not about the volume of content, it’s about the value and how easily your content solves problems for your members.
 Just because someone tells you to blog once a week doesn’t mean that you should if that’s not right for you.
 Zero-in on what you need to do to solve your audience’s problems.

 - Work out how your membership will be structured and segmented.
-Are you taking your members from step 1 to an end result?
-Or, are you creating a more competency-based membership and it’s more about going from beginner, to intermediate to advanced?
-Make sure that your content provides enough content to cover each of those stages as a starting point.
-E.g. if it’s a 5 stage journey, have content on all 5 stages as some people will not join at stage 1, they will be at stage 2,3…
+Are you taking your members from step one to an end result?
+Or, are you creating a competency-based membership and it’s more about going from beginner, to intermediate to advanced?
+Make sure that your content provides enough to cover each of those stages as a starting point.
+E.g. if it’s a five-stage journey, have content on all five stages as some people will not join at stage one, they will be at stage two or three...

 - Add 10% to your most popular content.
-Look at the ten most popular and relevant pieces of content that you have produced so far.
-Take those ten (or fifteen…you decide), then find ways to add 10%.
-For example, create a checklist, create a video, create a guide to print off, bring a guest back for a Q&A… The act of organizing free content in order to take people on a step-by-step journey is also a way of adding value and people will be willing to pay
+Look at the 10 most popular and relevant pieces of content that you have produced so far.
+Then find ways to add 10%.
+Create a checklist, create a video, create a guide to print off, bring a guest back for a Q&A… The act of organizing free content in order to take people on a step-by-step journey is also a way of adding value.